LoganDrdaCS/autonomous-search-rescue-robot-simulation/README.md

 # Autonomous Search and Rescue Robot Simulation

-This project, written in Lua and modeled in CoppeliaSim, demonstrates an adaptive robot capable of navigating its environment autonomously to detect and interact with obstacles and a designated target.
-The robot uses proximity sensors and reactive decision-making algorithms to avoid obstacles and locate the target with precision.
-Additionally, the project includes a user interface for real-time speed control, providing flexibility and customization during operation.
+This project, written in Lua and modeled in CoppeliaSim, demonstrates a robot capable of navigating its environment to detect and interact with obstacles and a designated target.
+The robot uses proximity sensors and reactive algorithms to avoid obstacles and locate the target.
+Additionally, a user interface for real-time speed control provides flexibility and customization during operation.

 ## Table of Contents
 - [Features and Code Overview](#features-and-code-overview)